LSAT Preparation: The Ultimate Study Schedule & Time Management Guide

 10Mixed practice, PT #320-22All section types, full PT

 Logic Games feel intimidating at first but improve the fastest with practice.
-Many students go from -10 per section to -0 to -2 (near perfect) with 80-120 hours of focused practice.
-This section alone can boost your score by 5+ points.
+Many students go from -10 per section to -0 to -2 (near perfect) with 80–120 hours of focused practice.
+This single section can boost your overall score by 5+ points, making it the highest-ROI investment of your study time.

 Goal: Build test-taking stamina, refine timing, reach target score